argoproj/argo-workflows/docs/cli/argo_list.md

 # List all workflows:
   argo list

-# Show workflows from all namespaces:
+# List all workflows from all namespaces:
   argo list -A

 # List all running workflows: